mskalandunas/Architecture/topics/definition.md

 - Depending on the context, an architect may decide to upend the current implementation because something better has come along
 - Not spending time revisiting the codebase can lead to structural decay
 - Testing/release environment agility

+### Experience

+#### Emergent Technologies

+**How can an architect make moving application logic to a different framework easier?**
+- loose coupling
+- separation of concerns
+- inversion of control